Birch, Rocky Mountain/Water

 Betula occidentalis

-Birch — Rocky Mountain/Water (Betula occidentalis) is a Colorado-native tree suited to the Colorado Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 15–25 ft tall and 15–25 ft wide, and needs medium to high water.
+Birch, Rocky Mountain/Water (Betula occidentalis) is a Colorado-native tree suited to the Colorado Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 15–25 ft tall and 15–25 ft wide, fast-growing, needs medium to high water, and prefers full sun to partial shade.
 Best as a multi-stem.

 Photos